Electronic Invoicing, Compliance

 Law 11/2021 against fiscal fraud in Spain

 Law 11/2021, focusing on prevention measures and combating fiscal fraud, is designed to obstruct the manipulation of accounting data that facilitates dual accounting or alters transaction records.
 This law requires producers, traders and users to ensure that the computer or electronic systems and programs that support the accounting, invoicing, or management processes of those who carry out economic activities guarantee the integrity, conservation, accessibility, legibility, traceability, and inalterability of the records, without interpolations, omissions or alterations that aren’t properly recorded within the systems themselves.
-The intention is to prohibit what is known as “dual-use software” or computer programs that enable users to maintain a ‘B’ accounting system, allowing them to issue invoices without declaring them.

 This law aims to encourage the digital advancement of small and medium-sized enterprises (SMEs), microenterprises, and self-employed individuals in Spain.
 Concurrently, it seeks to enhance tax compliance and bolster the battle against tax fraud.